MicrosoftDocs/quantum-docs/articles/contributing-pull-requests.md

 ---
 author: cgranade
-description: Learn how to submit a GitHub pull request when you are ready to contribute code or documentation to the Microsoft Quantum Development Kit. ms.author: chgranad ms.date: 02/01/2021 ms.service: azure-quantum ms.subservice: qdk ms.topic: conceptual
+description: Learn how to submit a GitHub pull request to contribute code or documentation to the Microsoft Quantum Development Kit. ms.author: chgranad ms.date: 02/01/2021 ms.service: azure-quantum ms.subservice: qdk ms.topic: conceptual ms.custom: kr2b-contr-experiment
 no-loc: ['Q#', '$$v']
-title: Opening pull requests
+title: Opening pull requests for the Quantum Development Kit
 uid: microsoft.quantum.contributing-qdk.overview.pulls
 ---

-# Opening Pull Requests #
+# Opening pull requests for Quantum Development Kit contributions

-All of the documentation for the Quantum Development Kit is managed using the Git version control system through the use of several repositories hosted on GitHub.
+All of the documentation for the Quantum Development Kit (QDK) is managed using the Git version control system through the use of several repositories hosted on GitHub.
-Using Git and GitHub together makes it easy to collaborate widely on the Quantum Development Kit.
+Using Git and GitHub together makes it easy to collaborate widely on the QDK.
 In particular, any Git repository can be cloned or forked to make a completely independent copy of that repository.
 This allows you to work on your contribution with the tools and at a pace that you prefer.